 In the accumulation phase, earnings on investments inside complying super funds are taxed at a maximum of 15 per cent.
 Tax credits from dividend imputation can reduce this tax liability further, while capital gains from the sale of assets held for more than 12 months are discounted to an effective tax rate of 10 per cent.

 But super is most generous in the pension phase.
-Once you hit 60 both income on investments and withdrawals are tax free no matter how much money you have in super.
+Once you hit 60 both income on investments and withdrawals are tax Complimentary no matter how much money you have in super.

 What’s on the table?